-Addiction is a complex disease, but nearly a century of scientific study has helped researchers come to a deeper understanding about how it works.
+There are many different forms of Addiction as it is a complex disease, but nearly a century of scientific study has helped researchers come to a deeper understanding of how it works.

 This research has culminated in an important change in how we talk about addiction: Addiction is now classified as a disease that affects the brain, not a personal failing or choice.

 Most people think of substance use when they hear about addiction, but that’s not the only type of addiction.

 Research suggests that addictions to substances work similarly to patterns of compulsive behaviour, like gambling or shopping.

 Today, most experts recognize two types of addiction:

 Chemical addiction.
 This refers to addiction that involves the use of substances.

 Behavioural addiction.
 This refers to addiction that involves compulsive behaviours.
 These are persistent, repeated behaviours that you carry out even if they don’t offer any real benefit.

 The reward system